gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 ### Goals

-- Reduce load on Gardener operators for maintaining cloud profiles
+- Reduce load on Gardener operators for maintaining `CloudProfile`s
 - Possibly reduce the time a team has to wait until a change in a `CloudProfile` is reflected in the landscape.
-- Make it so that project-scoped information in the cloud profile is only visible to the relevant project
+- Make it so that project-scoped information in the `CloudProfile` is only visible to the relevant project
 - Full backward compatibility

 ### Non-Goals